slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Life is understood backwards, but must be lived forwards."
 -- Soren Kierkegaard*

 You are your memory, however you can’t start the next chapter of your life if you keep re-reading the last one.
-The past is a nice place to visit but certainly not a good place to stay.
+The past may be a nice place to visit but certainly not a good place to stay.

 Let go your past failures: they are meant to guide you, not to define you or determine your future.
 The people who struggle most are the ones who can’t accept the incessant unfairness of life.
 They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.